Running is one of the most common forms of exercise in America. If not the world.

 In most instances, sports supplements have not undergone significant enough peer-reviewed study to substantiate any claims of increased performance.

 The one exception is caffeine.
 Some studies have proven that reasonable intakes of caffeine before or during a race can boost overall performance.
 However, how much and when to intake the caffeine remains up for debate.
 And given our work in nutrigenomics, we know some athletes may be more affected by caffeine than others due to their specific genetic makeup.
 It is best to trial and error the effects of caffeine on your personal performance.
-In other words, have a cup of coffee before your next training session and record how you feel compared to how you feel without it.
+In other words, have a cup of coffee before your next training session and record how you feel compared to how you feel

 Sex Differences in Nutrition for Running